DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ## Session support

-NUMA Topology Views configuration can be saved in a session using new API of KsSession.
+Topology Views configuration can be saved in a session using new API of KsSession.
 Each stream has their view and topology file path saved.

 Importing a session automatically draws topology widgets, if any are desired.

 ## API

+Topology Views includes mainly new classes for topology configurations, widgets and dialogs.
+Configurations and widgets are made to be easily extended with new subclasses for new purposes.
+Common ancestor for configurations must be `TopoViewConfig`, common ancestor for widgets must be `KsStreamTopology`.
+While not strictly necessary, for each new topology to be displayed, a pair of new configuration and new widgets classes should be made.
+Extending what topologies can be displayed also involves adding another member to the enum clas `TopoViewType` and a radio button to th TopoViews configuration dialog.

+Any new classes need only constructors and destructors defined, as no other API that isn't enforced is necessary.

+To create new topology configurations and widgets, feel free to check out the `HwlocNUMATopoViewConfig` class and `KsStreamNUMATopoogy` class.

-NUMA TV presents among new classes also four new global functions:
+Topology Views presents among new classes also four new global functions:
 - `numatv_count_PUs`: This function counts the number of PUs in a brief topology.
 - `numatv_count_cores`: This function counts the number of cores in a brief topology.
 - `numatv_filter_by_PUs`: This functions returns a brief topology, where its members contain or are PUs given in a vector.
 This function is very useful when some CPU graphs are hidden - by filtering the brief topology, we get a brief topology where only the visible CPUs are present, same for their cores and NUMA nodes.
-- `numatv_stream_wants_topology_widget`: This function checks whether a stream is requesting a non-DEFAULT view in its configuration in the given NUMA TV context
+- `stream_wants_topology_widget`: This function checks whether a stream is requesting a non-DEFAULT view in its configuration in the given Topology Views context

 Any other API that got introduced is either explicitly labeled with "numatv" ot "topology" or "topo" somewhere (letters can be uppercase).
 If not, it belongs to a type with that label or a header